skip to main |

 My best gals and I had the loveliest of fall weekends in NYC.
 We strolled and shopped, nibbled and imbibed, reminisced and giggled.
 And, even saw a celebrity or four (Vince, Reese, Jake, and Alton!).

-vintage cocktail bar crawl my darling friend Kate (of vintage suitcase fame) planned is at the forefront of my memory.
+The highlight?
+It's hard to single out just one, but I would have to say that the vintage cocktail bar crawl my darling friend Kate (of vintage suitcase fame) planned is at the forefront of my memory.

 We started the evening at Ward III, where the sweetheart of a bartender asked me for my favorite book (On the Road, of course!) and proceeded to mix me (what he called) an "Autumnal Whiskey Cocktail Worthy of Kerouac."
 Exquisite.